The weak Beauville--Bogomolov decomposition in characteristic $p\geq 0$: Examples

-The examples asked for in \autoref{qtn:example} do not exist in dimension two.
-We learned the following argument from Yuya Matsumoto whose paper \cite{Matsumoto_mu_p_and_alpha_p_actions_on_K3_surfaces} gives a detailed description of $\mu_p$ and $\alpha_p$ quotients of K3 surfaces with canonical singularities.
+The topic of the remainder of \autoref{sec:examples} is to prove that in dimension two such examples cannot be non-singular.
+We learned the argument from Yuya Matsumoto whose paper \cite{Matsumoto_mu_p_and_alpha_p_actions_on_K3_surfaces} gives a detailed description of $\mu_p$ and $\alpha_p$ quotients of K3 surfaces with canonical singularities.
 We start with a lemma describing the behaviour of Betti numbers under resolutions.

 \begin{lemma} Let $f \colon Y \to X$ be a minimal log resolution of a proper canonical surface defined over an algebraically closed field.
 Then $b_1(Y) = b_1(X)$ and $b_2(Y) = b_2(X) + \sum_{x \in X_{\rm sing}} d_x$, where $d_x$ is the number of irreducible components in the minimal resolution of the germ of $X$ at $x \in X_{\rm sing}$. \end{lemma}